 Sometimes kids are hard to cook for.
 They get into little ruts where all they want to eat is mac-n-cheese or peanut butter and jelly.
-But this easy dinner idea is a family friendly recipe my kids will always eat.

 - 1 can (14.75 oz.) of either pink or red salmon